-- 71 Toll Lane: The Mobility Authority operates the 71 Toll Lanes, a 3.9-mile limited-access toll road under construction along SH 71 between Presidential Boulevard at Austin Bergstrom International Airport (ABIA) and SH 130 near Onion Creek.
+- 71 Toll Lane: The Mobility Authority operates the 71 Toll Lanes, a 3.9-mile limited-access toll road along SH 71 between Presidential Boulevard at Austin Bergstrom International Airport (ABIA) and SH 130 near Onion Creek.

 Central Texas toll roads operated by TxDOT

 - SH 45 N

 - SH 45 SE